 From cashew and almond milks to soy and coconut milks, today’s supermarkets offer an expansive range of nondairy milk offerings.
 At your local grocer, you can find a variety of dairy-free alternatives, including hemp, oat, rice and even pea milk.
 But when it comes to nutritional value, not all milks are created equal.
 See how cow’s milk and milk substitutes compare.

-Cow’s milk is an good or excellent source of nine essential nutrients, including protein, calcium, vitamins A and D, vitamin B12, riboflavin (B2), niacin, phosphorus and pantothenic acid.
+Cow’s milk is a good or excellent source of thirteen essential nutrients, including protein, potassium, phosphorus, calcium, iodine, selenium, zinc, vitamins A, vitamin D, riboflavin (B2), niacin (B3), pantothenic acid (B5) and vitamin B12.
 Whether it’s fat-free, low-fat, lactose-free or flavored, the Food and Drug Administration mandates that cow’s milk is not only safe to drink, but that it meets a standard of identity – meaning that it contains all of these nutrients in the same amounts in every glass.
-Non-dairy milks have no standard nutrient composition, so their nutritional content may vary from brand to brand.
-Additionally, some non-dairy alternatives are supplemented with nutrients naturally found in milk while their nutritional impact has not been thoroughly studied.
+Nondairy milks have no standard nutrient composition, so their nutritional content may vary from brand to brand.
+Additionally, some nondairy alternatives are supplemented with nutrients naturally found in milk while their nutritional impact has not been thoroughly studied.
 Cow’s milk is naturally nutrient-rich and backed by decades of research.

 Other Nutritional Considerations